Meal and Rest Breaks From Work Laws

 Are you entitled to a lunch break or to get paid for time taken to eat a meal?
-Federal law does not require rest or coffee breaks for employees, though many companies do provide breaks.
+Federal law does not require rest or coffee breaks for employees.
 Lunch, dinner, or other meal periods (typically lasting at least 30 minutes) are not considered work time and employees are not entitled to be paid for their meal break.

 However, some states have laws that provide for breaks.
-Laws vary based on location, classification of workers and the age of the employee.
+These laws vary based on location, classification of workers and the age of the employee.
 The U.S. Department of Labor maintains a list of state laws requiring meal breaks for employees.

 - Federal Laws: The Fair Labor Standards Act (FLSA) does not require employers to provide meal or extended rest breaks.